 Personal problems can impact academic work and ability to stay at Missouri State University.

-Many students find that the personal concerns they are dealing with have a negative impact on their performance in the classroom and on their ability to remain enrolled at Missouri State University.
-However, students who reported seeking assistance with their personal concerns at the Center had a positive impact on these same areas.
+Many students find the personal concerns they are dealing with have a negative impact on their performance in the classroom and on their ability to remain enrolled at Missouri State University.
+However, students who report seeking assistance with these concerns at the Center had a positive impact on these same areas.

-There were 16 individuals (35.1%) who stated that their problems interfered with their ability to conduct their academic work.
-Of those 14 individuals, 33.8% stated that the CC services assisted them in remaining in school, 30.3% stated the CC services helped them improve their academic work.
+65.3% of students stated their problems interfered with the ability to conduct their academic work, and 33.1% considered leaving Missouri State University due to their concerns.
+50% stated that CC services assisted them in remaining in school, while 66.1% stated that CC services helped them improve their academic work.

 View reasons students might seek counseling with us.